List: The Wealthiest African Countries in 2023 Ranked by GDP

 Currency: Tanzanian shilling (TZS, TSh)

-With a GDP of over $75 Billion, Tanzania just makes this list of wealthiest countries on the African continent coming it at number nine.
+Rounding up this list of the top 10 richest African countries is Tanzania, with a GDP just shy of $80 billion over the last year.
 Known as the home of some of the continent’s most famous national parks and of course Kilimanjaro, the country comprises a lower-middle mixed income economy.

 The country’s economy is largely based on agriculture, contributing almost 25% to GDP, and employing half of the workforce.